Finite-time scaling for epidemic processes with power-law superspreading events: Comparison with the finite-variance case

-{\it Comparison with the finite-variance case}.
-The result for the case of finite variance \cite{Wei_Pruessner_comment} (Poisson, negative binomial, etc., but also power-law tail with $\gamma > 3$) can be considered somehow to be included in the previous expressions.
-Indeed, taking Eqs. (\ref{z}), (\ref{scalingfunc}), (\ref{scalinglaw2}) and (\ref{supercritical}) and replacing the value of $\gamma-2$ by 1 and the product $c\Gamma(1-\gamma)$ by $\sigma^2/2$, with $\sigma^2$ the variance of the offspring distribution in the critical case, one recovers the formulas for the finite-variance case \cite{Wei_Pruessner_comment}.
+The result for the case of finite variance \cite{Wei_Pruessner_comment} (Poisson, negative binomial, etc., but also power-law tail with $\gamma > 3$) can be considered included in the previous expressions.
+Indeed, taking Eqs. (\ref{z}), (\ref{scalingfunc}), (\ref{scalinglaw2}) and (\ref{asymptotics}) and replacing $\gamma-2$ by 1 and $c\Gamma(1-\gamma)$ by $\sigma^2/2$, with $\sigma^2$ the variance of the offspring distribution in the critical point, one recovers the formulas for the finite-variance case \cite{Wei_Pruessner_comment}.

-Thus, the power-law behavior with exponent $1/(\gamma-2)$ of the order parameter in front $R_0$ for infinite variance, Eq. (\ref{supercritical}), becomes just a linear function (exponent equal to one) for finite variance, i.e.,

-for $R_0>1$.
-This simple expression highlights the importance of determining not only the mean $R_0$ of the offspring distribution, but also its variance (when it is finite).
+{Thus, the power-law behavior of the order parameter as a function of $R_0$ in the case of infinite variance, Eq. (\ref{asymptotics}), translates into a linear function in the case of finite variance,} i.e., $q(t) \xrightarrow[t\rightarrow \infty]{} {2(R_0-1)}/{\sigma^2}$, for $R_0>1$.
+This highlights the importance of determining not only the mean $R_0$ of the offspring distribution, but also its variance (when it is finite \cite{Hebert_Dufresne}).
 The problem with using the Poisson distribution for offspring is that the variance is equal to $R_0$ and, close to the critical point, both are close to one. {But there is nothing special with regard the negative binomial, apart of allowing a variance different than $R_0$; any distribution with the same variance and $R_0$ would lead not only to the same asymptotic solution for $q(t)$ but to the same finite-time scaling law \cite{Wei_Pruessner_comment}.
 In other words, superspreading with finite variance does not lead to any new phenomenology.
-It is only for power-law superspreading (with infinite variance) that superspreading becomes a new phenomenon. }
+It is only for power-law superspreading (with infinite variance) that superspreading becomes a new phenomenon, in the sense that new universality classes arise. }